This guide contains everything you need to know to estimate the cost of gutting your house and renovating it.

 The industry publications also show regional differences in prices.
 Some cities have higher demand for trades and material but restricted supply; others do not.

 Research suggests that Chicago has the highest variation in renovation costs, with some suburbs reporting renovation costs of $3500 per square meter.
-Most cities have similar costs for building project homes, but there can be huge variations in renovation costs depending on the type of housing, the accessibility of the site and the access to materials and labor.
+Most cities have similar costs for building project homes, but there can be huge variations in renovation costs depending on the type of housing, the accessibility of the site and the access to materials and labour.

 What Determines Property Values in Chicago?